abstractFlo/atlas-docs/documentation/server/encryption.md

 ## Introduction

 We have a simple encryption service powered by [sjcl](http://bitwiseshiftleft.github.io/sjcl/).
-We're using it for creation of secure tokens for the Discord auth module.
-But if you want, you can use it too.
+We're using it to create secure tokens for the Discord auth module.
+If you want, you can use it too.
 We only implement encryption **no decryption**.

 ## Base Usage